3020group/MovieOrganizer/README.md

 # MovieOrganizer
-A movie organizer program for our Human Computer Interaction class
+A movie organization program originally designed for our Human Computer Interaction class.
+Designed and developed by Taylor Cox and Malcolm Mergulhao.